-Be ready, because today we are going to make the ultimate gnocchi with bolognese sauce recipe!
-When it comes to gnocchi there are two productive philosophies: there are those who prefer soft and fluffy gnocchi, and they are made with the addition of a couple of eggs, and those who prefer hard smash-mouth style gnocchi with a more rustic flavor.
+Be ready, because today we will make the ultimate gnocchi with bolognese sauce recipe!
+When it comes to gnocchi, there are two productive philosophies: those who prefer soft and fluffy gnocchi, and they are made with the addition of a couple of eggs, and those who prefer hard smash-mouth style gnocchi with a more rustic flavor.

-Another aspect to consider is the variety of potatoes to use to make gnocchi, after all, they are nothing more than 95% of the preparation… The first piece of advice is to not use watery potatoes, otherwise, you will have to add flour and in this way, the dough will become harder and the flavor will be diluted.
+Another aspect to consider is the variety of potatoes to make gnocchi.
+After all, they are nothing more than 95% of the preparation… The first piece of advice is not to use watery potatoes.
+Otherwise, you will have to add flour, and in this way, the dough will become harder, and the flavor will be diluted.

 It’s all a potato matter

-In reality, there are at least 5000 varieties of potatoes in the world, but the one we recommend is the Avezzano potato, one of the best Italian potatoes.
-It is an extraordinary potato because it is very rich in vitamins, mineral salts and has an incredible, dense flavor, reminiscent of chestnuts and hazelnuts.
+In reality, there are at least 5000 varieties of potatoes globally, but the one we recommend is the Avezzano potato, one of the best Italian potatoes.
+It is an excellent potato because it is rich in vitamins and mineral salts and has an incredible, dense flavor reminiscent of chestnuts and hazelnuts.

 But let’s go back to our gnocchi recipe.
 The only rule to avoid mistakes is to put the flour a little at a time.
-Do not throw it all over the mixture of boiled potatoes, wait, knead and feel the consistency of the potatoes and how much water they absorbed during cooking. it is not just a matter of following the doses, but of finesse and learn to use good raw materials.
+Do not throw it all over the mixture of boiled potatoes.
+Wait, knead and feel the consistency of the potatoes and how much water they absorbed during cooking.
+It is not just a matter of following the doses but finesse and learning to use suitable raw materials.

 Ingredients for making gnocchi with ragù bolognese

 - 400 grams of ground pork